 My three crew members in the rear cabin with no outside view, must have said something during all this but I have absolutely no recollection of it.
 Worried about the four Lightnings that had been flying in loose formation with me, I called out "Sorry about that" on the formation's radio frequency.
 "Sorry about what?" came the nonchalant reply from the lead Lightning pilot.
 I looked out of my cockpit side window and saw two of the Lightnings in immaculate echelon port formation.
 Then looking downwards, I could see that we were directly over the centre of Paris: the Champs Elysées and the Arc de Triomphe were clearly visible.
 What I said to my co-pilot is best left unreported but he was very apologetic and told me that he accepted full responsibility for what had happened.
 That, of course, was irrelevant because, as Captain of the aircraft I was solely responsible.

 After landing, at Marham, 2 hrs 50 mins after taking off from Luqa, I filled in the mandatory Aircraft Incident Report.
 My grand total of 1st Pilot/Captain hours on the Victor amounted to only 100 hours.
 To my surprise and relief I never heard anything more about the incident.
 The squadron engineers made the required stress checks of the airframe, paying particular attention to the two underwing refuelling pods, and found nothing untoward.
-The French authorities apparently didn’t make any complaint about supersonic booms over their capital, nor did the airways controller report that five aircraft had made an unauthorised deviation, albeit brief, of several thousand feet from our assigned flight level.
-Fortunately, in 1971 radar height finders were not very accurate and the airways were far less crowded than they are these days.
+The French authorities apparently didn’t make any complaint about supersonic booms over their capital, nor did the airways controller report that five aircraft had made an unauthorised deviation, albeit brief, of several thousand feet from their assigned flight level.
+Fortunately, in 1971 radar height finders were not very accurate and in any case the airways were far less crowded than they are these days.

 I flew that aircraft, XH648, several more times before, almost exactly four years later, I delivered it on its final ever flight – to the Imperial War Museum at Duxford.
 That story is here.